Darvid-223/housing-prices/README.md

 1. Lot Size and Property Size Correlate with Price: Our first hypothesis is that both property size and lot size have a strong correlation with the sales price.
 Larger properties and lots are likely to be more valuable due to their potential use and space.

+2. Kitchen Quality Correlate with Value: We believe that houses with above-average kitchen quality will have a higher sales price.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

 * List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.